 The subject is the same for both & the syllabus is the same for both.
 It is like DGO/MD or DO/MS. It is always better to do a 2 year course if the candidate is post MBBS as the knowledge of Gen. Medicine is very essential.
 More time is spent in training the candidates in Gen. Medicine.
 After all it is said “ If you know Medicine, you will understand Diabetes”.
 Since Diabetes is a super specialty subject, more training is always good as one has to compete with doctors with DM (endo) or MD (Int.
 Medicine) later on in life.

 There are many candidates who do not get selected for university recognised courses.
-However, they will be keen on perusing a specialty course like Diabetology.
+However, they will be keen on pursuing a specialty course like Diabetology.
 For such candidates, hospital has decided to run a 1 year fellowship course.
 There will be no formal examination in this course.
 Candidates will be evaluated over the period of 1 year when they work.
-An informal viva-voce will be conducted by senior experts to evaluate the suitability for award of fellowship.
+An informal theory and viva-voce will be conducted by senior experts to evaluate the suitability for award of fellowship.

 One can practice as a specialist anywhere in India.
 Acceptance depends on our knowledge & how well we learn & practice in this field.
 Hundreds of doctors are practicing “Diabetology” after MBBS all over the country.
 Self belief & hard work is what is needed.

 Applicable university fee will be collected.
 For more details contact hospital administrative staff.
 No donation is collected apart from the university applicable fee.
 There is no fee for Fellowship (given by the PAMS and CURE Trust of Diacon Hospital).